milutinke/Discord-Archive-Bot/README.md

 # Discord-Archive-Bot

-Simple Archiving bot for Discord.
+Simple Archiving bot for Discord which archives the server in real time.

 **NOTE: Not finished, work in progress!**